 There’s something about the child-like joy at Christmas time that I’ve always kept.
 So much so that our new family Christmas tradition is putting the Christmas tree up over the October long weekend.
 Yes, October.

-This year we’ve introduced the Elf on the Shelf much to the delight of the kids.
+Last year the Elf on the Shelf made his first appearance at our place much to the delight of the kids.
 And opening the little windows of chocolate-filled advent calendars are always a much anticipated daily treat.

 So what are our family Christmas traditions?

-- We have our Christmas lights inside our homet (we’d love to have them outside but we have no suitable power points, but it does make our house very festive!)
+- We have our Christmas lights inside our home (we’d love to have them outside but we have no suitable power points, but it does make our house very festive!)

 The beauty of traditions is that they can be changed, and may evolve over time.
 We’ve taken the best of my family’s traditions with the best of my husband’s and added in a few new ones of our own.

 Whatever your family Christmas traditions are, we hope they are magical.